disaverio/DEM_heightmap/README.md

 `LAT`, `LON`: Numbers, center coordinates, mandatories.

-`renderConfig` an object with **same** structure of `mainConfiguration.render` passed to constructor: if present general `render` configuration will be overriden.
+`renderConfig` is an object with **same** structure of `mainConfiguration.render` passed to constructor: if present, same properties will overwrite those in general `render` configuration.

 ### Other

-Tool uses [async](https://github.com/disaverio/async) as lightweight [Q](https://github.com/kriskowal/q) replacement for async calls management.
+Lib uses [async](https://github.com/disaverio/async) as lightweight [Q](https://github.com/kriskowal/q) replacement for async calls management.

+In direct inclusion, this lib registers three vars in global scope: `DH`, `async` and `THREE`.